ladis-washerum/nagios-checkcommand/README.md

 You can configure a few constants at the top of **_get_checkcommand.php_** file :
 - `USER1` the value should be the same that your nagios conf
-- `CACHEFILE` the path to the Nagios objects cache file as declare in your own *nagios.conf* file.
+- `CACHEFILE` the path to the Nagios objects cache file as declared in your own *nagios.conf* file.

 ## And now, how to get the services checkcommand ?
-Restart your web server (for example : systemctl restart httpd).
+Restart your web server (for example with : systemctl restart httpd).

-Then, in the Nagios Web Console, access the "Services" page and click on a listed service.
+Then, in the Nagios UI, access the "Services" page and click on a listed service.
 In the "Service Commands" section, a new entry lets you copy the checkcommand by clicking on the link :)

 Enjoy !